EXPLAINER: How Congress will count Electoral College votes

 Under federal law, Congress must meet Jan.
 6 to open sealed certificates from each state that contain a record of their electoral votes.
 The votes are brought into the chamber in special mahogany boxes used for the occasion.

-Bipartisan representatives of both chambers read the results out loud and do an official count.
+Representatives of both parties in both chambers read the results out loud and do an official count.
 The president of the Senate, Vice-President Mike Pence, presides over the session and declares the winner.
 The session begins at 1 p.m.
 EST.

 WHAT DOES THE CONSTITUTION REQUIRE?